 Eating local or else

-We’ve spent couple of winters in Bali & the Gili islands, but Ubud is the place we consider as our home in these Indonesian islands.
-So I thought I could give you a few tips where to eat in Ubud.
+We’ve spent a couple of winters in Bali & the Gili islands, but Ubud is the place we consider our home in these Indonesian islands.
+So I thought I could give you a few tips on where to eat in Ubud.

-As there are so many places to choose from, and we have only tested very small part of them, I wouldn’t say these restaurants are the best ones in town, but these are some of those we’ve enjoyed and been multiple times during our stays in Ubud.
+As there are so many places to choose from, and we have only tested a very small part of them, I wouldn’t say these restaurants are the best ones in town, but these are some of those we’ve enjoyed and been to multiple times during our months-long stays in Ubud.

-First of all, if you are staying only few weeks in Ubud, Bali or Asia in general, I’d suggest you to stick with the local food.
+First of all, if you are staying only a few weeks in Ubud, Bali, or Asia in general, I’d suggest you stick with the local food.
 It’s both affordable and delicious.

 But if you are a Western nomad like us, longing for familiar food once in a while, pick your pasta or pizza when you feel like it.